 If differences are noticed, you have the ability to use In64bitMode to call the API corresponding to the current system.

-- In 64 bits, if a too large value is assigned to a variable whose type is Integer on 1, 2, 4 or 8 bytes, the value of the variable will not be the same as in 32 bits.
+- In 64-bit, if a value that is too large is assigned to a 1, 2, 4 or 8-byte Integer variable, the value of the variable will not be the same as in 32-bit.

-- The wdxxxce.dll library for accessing a Mobile application does not operate in 64 bits.
+- The wdxxxce.dll library for accessing a Mobile application does not work in 64-bit.

-- NetXXX functions: Only the client part is available in 64 bits, and it is compatible with a 32-bit server.
+- NetXXX functions: Only the client part is available in 64-bit, and is compatible with a 32-bit server.
 The server part (NetStartServer and NetEndServer) is not available.

 - 64-bit external languages: only C and C++ are available.